 Our students have a diverse set of talents and learning profiles.
-We are well-equipped to support students with exceptionalities including high achieving, gifted, gifted/learning-disabled, ADHD, learning-disabled, anxious, bullied, inattentive, and attendance-refusing.
+We are well-equipped to support students with exceptionalities including high-achieving, gifted, gifted/learning-disabled, ADHD, learning-disabled, anxious, bullied, inattentive, and attendance-refusing.
 The common thread among our students is that they are bright, academically capable, socially competent, and want more from their educational experience.
+Read this post for more information.

 We offer a student-to-teacher ratio of 5 to 1.
 However, this does not mean that each class has exactly five students as the ideal class size is largely dependent upon the nature of the class.